MicrosoftDocs/VBA-Docs/api/Access.ComboBox.FontWeight.md

 api_name:
 - Access.ComboBox.FontWeight
 ms.assetid: 4e1cf348-4114-788d-34a6-c0b17152ee4b
-ms.date: 03/01/2019
+ms.date: 03/02/2019
 localization_priority: Normal
 ---

 # ComboBox.FontWeight property (Access)

-You can use the **[DatasheetFontWeight](access.form.datasheetfontweight.md)** property to specify the line width of the font used to display and print characters for field names and data in Datasheet view.
+Use the **FontWeight** property to specify the line width that Windows uses to display and print characters in a control.
 Read/write **Integer**.

 ## Syntax